 Please make checks payable to the Virginia Institute of Autism

 Have questions or wish to donate cash or items?
-Please call Nicole Thomas, Director of Advancement, at 434.529.8302, or email her at email@example.com.
+Please call Renee Gimber, Associate Director of Advancement Services at 434.923.8352 ext 256, or email her at firstname.lastname@example.org

 We also accept donations of commonly held, publicly traded stocks, bonds, or mutual funds.
-The easiest way for you to make these gifts is through an electronic transfer (DTC) from your brokerage account to VIA’s brokerage account at Virginia National Bank.
+The easiest way for you to make these gifts is through an electronic transfer from your brokerage account to VIA’s brokerage account at Sturman Wealth Advisors.

-If you need VIA’s information for an electronic transfer of funds, please call Nicole Thomas, Director of Advancement at 434.529.8203, or email her at firstname.lastname@example.org
+If you need VIA’s information for an electronic transfer of funds, please call Nicole Thomas, Chief Advancement Officer, at 434.529.8203, or email her at email@example.com

 - Please remind your broker(age) to include all the information including your name, contact information and special instructions for the transfer.
 This information is essential for timely acknowledgement.
 When stocks are transferred electronically, VIA is informed only of the stock name and the number of shares, not the name of the donor, unless you authorize your broker to share this information with us.
 Failure to share your gift intent with us may delay the gift acknowledgement for tax reporting purposes.